renovatebot/renovate/docs/usage/self-hosted-configuration.md

 !!! note
     This setting is independent of `branchPrefix`.

-For example, if you configure `branchPrefix` to be `renovate-` then you'd still have the onboarding PR created with branch `renovate/configure` until you configure `onboardingBranch=renovate-configure` or similar.
+For example, if you configure `branchPrefix` to be `renovate-` then you would still have the onboarding PR created with branch `renovate/configure` until you configure `onboardingBranch=renovate-configure` or similar.
-If you have an existing Renovate installation, and you change `onboardingBranch` then it's possible that you'll get onboarding PRs for repositories that had previously closed the onboarding PR unmerged.
+If you have an existing Renovate installation, and you change `onboardingBranch` then it's possible that you will get onboarding PRs for repositories that had previously closed the onboarding PR unmerged.

 ## onboardingCommitMessage